datareel/datareel/load_balancer/README.txt

 need to be very large as process messages are written during server stops, starts, restarts, or process error conditions.

+To watch the log in real time:

+# tail -f /var/log/drlb/http_lb.log

 Statistics collection:
 ---------------------
 DRLB server statistics collection is disabled by default.
 To enable